 This medical certificate cannot be revalidated by the DAME.
 The medical must come to CASA to be assessed and issued.
-It is recommended that if a pilot has this restriction that he plan for; and book appointments; well in advance of the expiry of the medical.
-When booking the appointments the applicant will need to bear in mind the time constraints for specialist reports tests etc. and make sure that the appointments fit in this time frame.
+It is recommended that if a pilot has this restriction that they plan for; and book appointments; well in advance of the expiry of the medical.
+When booking the appointments, the applicant will need to bear in mind the time constraints for specialist reports tests etc. and make sure that the appointments fit in this timeframe.
 Specialist reports can be done up to 3 months in advance and the medical done within the last 28 days.

 Distance vision correction